RUSRUSHB/OneHotkey/README_EN.md

 ## Code Editing Guide

-For editing the mapping, please: Edit `symbol_assist.ahk`, compile it with `Ahk2Exe`, and run the compiled `.exe` file.
+For editing the mapping, please: Edit `OneHotkey.ahk`, compile it with `Ahk2Exe`, and run the compiled `.exe` file.
 You are recommended to learn more about `AutoHotKey` from its [website](https://www.autohotkey.com).

-The code of `symbol_assist_OneNote.ahk` is very easy to understand, even if you have not learnt about `AutoHotKey`.
+The code of `OneHotkey.ahk` is very easy to understand, even if you have not learnt about `AutoHotKey`.
 For newcomers, the explanation of the code is as follows:

 Each line of the code is a mapping of the input code to the output symbol.
 The format is `:(parameters):input::output`.
 For example, `::\a::\alpha ` means that when you input `\a`, the script will output `\alpha `.